hackforla/peopledepot/docs/how-to/add-model-and-api-endpoints.md

    1. [list_display](https://docs.djangoproject.com/en/4.0/ref/contrib/admin/#django.contrib.admin.ModelAdmin.list_display) controls what's shown in the list view
    1. [list_filter](https://docs.djangoproject.com/en/4.0/ref/contrib/admin/#django.contrib.admin.ModelAdmin.list_filter) adds filter controls to declared fields (useful, but not shown in this example).

-### View the admin site to see that everything's working and there are no issues, which should be the case unless there's custom input fields creating problems
+### View the admin site

+1. Check that everything's working and there are no issues, which should be the case unless there's custom input fields creating problems.

 1. See the [contributing doc section on "Build and run using Docker locally"](../CONTRIBUTING.md) for how to view the admin interface.